Archive for the ‘1965 Music’ Category

 ready – bring it on!”
 The recording of that song also became the introduction for Murphy to another musical career – record producer.

-At that point, Murphy began getting work as a producer throughout town, including CBS, Decca, and Phillips.
-He had a lot of hits, but he wasn’t making a lot of
+*At that point, Murphy began getting work as a producer throughout town, including CBS, Decca, and Phillips.

 Read More about Ralph here or his own page here.